jsiddh1616/Blog-post/README.md

 # Blog-post
-A RESTful Blog built with Flask and Postgres. https://sid-blog-post.herokuapp.com/
+A RESTful Blog built with Flask and Postgres.\n https://sid-blog-post.herokuapp.com/